Diversity Collection

 • Specimen → Accession number of specimen

-• Specimen → The user who created the data set
+• Specimen → User who created the data set

-• Specimen → The date when the data set was created
+• Specimen → Date when the dataset was created

 • Event → Collection date